Hadronic effects on the X(3872) meson abundance in heavy ion collisions: Dependence of the strong coupling constants on the meson mass

-As shown in Fig. \ref{gXD*D}, $g_{X_2D^*D}$ decreases from 189 to 107 whereas $g_{X_1D^*D}$ changes from 3.5 GeV to 2.5 GeV when the mass of the X(3872) meson increases from 3872.3 MeV to 3872.9 MeV.
-We expect the above new strong coupling constants obtaiend when the mass of the X(3872) meson is 3872.9 MeV to reduce the cross sections evaluated in Sec.
-III by a factor of 3 for the X$_2(3872)$ meson, and by a factor of 2 for the X$_1(3872)$ meson, respectively. \\
+As shown in Fig. \ref{gXD*D}, $g_{X_2D^*D}$ decreases from 189 to 107 whereas $g_{X_1D^*D}$ changes from 3.5 GeV to 2.5 GeV when the mass of the $X(3872)$ meson increases from 3872.3 MeV to 3872.9 MeV.
+We expect the above new strong coupling constants obtained when the mass of the $X(3872)$ meson is 3872.9 MeV to reduce the cross sections evaluated in Sec.
+III by a factor of 3 for the $X_2(3872)$ meson, and by a factor of 2 for the $X_1(3872)$ meson, respectively.